woreom/meta-tasks/README.md

 Experiments results can be seen in 'results_comparing.xslx' and 'results_comparing_2.xslx'

-Most implementations are in the folder `prototypical_networks_with_autoencoders`.
-The `py` files are the implementations and `ipynb files are for testing.
+Most implementations are in the folder `prototypical_networks_with_autoencoders.` The `py` files are the implementations, and the `ipynb files are for testing.

 --------